Multiplication principle - practice problems - page 4 of 31

 We roll the dice three times.
 Calculate the probability of getting an even number on the first, second, or third toss. - Cube tower ways

 How many ways can a tower of five yellow and four blue cubes be built so that each yellow cube is adjacent to at least one other yellow cube?
-Yellow dice are indistinguishable, and so are blue dice. - Five-digit digit probability
+Yellow cubes are indistinguishable, and so are blue cubes. - Five-digit digit probability

 What is the probability that each digit is different in a five-digit number? - Meeting handshake count